rjmac/rojoma-json/README.markdown

 parameters).
 The types of the values to be serialized must either have `JsonCodec`s themselves, or be `Option`s wrappring around such types.  `gen` comes in variants that will handle up to 22 fields.

+## Future paths

+I'm looking forward to [string interpolation](rojoma-json/blob/master/future/StringInterpolation.scala).
+Also [macros](http://www.scalamacros.org), which will hopefully be able to be used to automatically create codecs in a non-reflective manner at compile time.